c-ware/civs/README.md

 Now, place the HTML, CSS, and compiled CGI binary files into `/srv/http/civs`, and browse to your server's address.
 You may want to rename `civs_menu.html` to `index.html` if you have directory browsing disabled.
+This can be done automatically with `make install`.

 ## Loading images
 Place some images into `/srv/http/civs/gallery`.
 You will most likely want to run